 GRACE CHURCH

 IN PROVIDENCE

 The Mission of Grace Church is to build, by the grace of God, a loving and joyful community which lives the Gospel through worship, proclamation, and service to each other, to downtown Providence, and beyond.

 GOOD FRIDAY

 THE SOLEMN LITURGY OF THE PASSION

-APRIL 15^{TH} , 202212 NOON
+APRIL 7TH, 2023 12:00 NOON

-WELCOME TO GRACE CHURCH!
+WELCOME!

 Welcome to Holy Week at Grace Church!
-This is our first in-person Holy Week in 3 years, and we are thrilled you can join us as we walk together the final days of our Lord's life.
-We are live-streaming these services, so we hope that those who can't be here in person can join us via computer for this most sacred week of the Church year.
+We are thrilled you can join us as we walk together the final days of our Lord's life.
+We are live-streaming these services, so we hope that those who can't be here in person can join us via the internet for this most sacred week of the Church year.
 We pray that these services will connect you with Grace, and, even more importantly, with Christ.
 Most of all, we pray that the joy of his resurrection will lift your hearts as we look to a new birth for our world that awaits deliverance with hope and expectation.

-The Rev. Canon Jonathan Huyck+ Rector
+The Rev. Canon Jonathan Huyck+

+Rector

+Please silence all mobile devices prior to the service.
+Thank you and welcome!

 Please stand as you are able, as the Choir and Clergy enter the Church in silence.

 THE COLLECT OF THE DAY

 Officiant Blessed be our God.